Everything You Need to Know About Hurricane Damage Insurance Claims

 • Hurricane roof damage

-All of the following states have a special deductible for windstorms: Alabama, Connecticut, Delaware, Florida, Georgia, Hawaii, Louisiana, Maine, Maryland, Massachusetts, Mississippi, New Jersey, New York, North Carolina, Pennsylvania, Rhode Island, South Carolina, Texas and Virginia.
+States with special deductibles for windstorms include: Alabama, Connecticut, Delaware, Florida, Georgia, Hawaii, Louisiana, Maine, Maryland, Massachusetts, Mississippi, New Jersey, New York, North Carolina, Pennsylvania, Rhode Island, South Carolina, Texas and Virginia.

 You Can’t Buy Hurricane Insurance When a Storm is Days Away